Free Shipping on most orders over $89

 How to Accurately Test Pool Water

-Regularly testing pool water is a cost-efficient means to solve small imbalances before they become bank-breaking disasters.
-Testing your pool is also a proactive way to maintain the aesthetic appeal and lifespan of your pool.
-Left unattended, a slightly diminished pH level can result in a destroyed pool pump, corroded ladders, and pockmarked concrete infested with algae.
+Regularly testing your pool water is a small investment to prevent large problems in a pool.
+Pool water testing is also a proactive way to maintain the aesthetic appeal and lifespan of your pool.
+Left unattended, a slightly diminished pH level can result in a destroyed pool pump, corroded ladders, and concrete infested with algae.
 Chlorine eradicates bacteria, protecting you and your guests from exposure to pool-borne illnesses.
 Vigilant testing, though perhaps tedious, arms you with knowledge and grants you the power to take corrective action before a fixable problem becomes an ongoing nightmare of expenses.

 How often should I test my pool water?

-To maintain a pool that is sanitary, crystal clear, and balanced, you should be testing your chlorine and pH at least two to three times per week.
-You should test your alkalinity once per week.
-Other measurements demand less frequent testing, but the more you test your pool the more opportunity you have to balance the water’s chemistry.
+To maintain a pool that is sanitary, crystal clear, and balanced, you should be testing your pool’s chlorine and pH levels at least two to three times per week, and you should test the alkalinity once per week.
+Other measurements demand less frequent testing, but the more you test your pool, the more opportunity you have to balance the water’s chemistry.

 Frequency of testing will also greatly depend on factors like pool usage and weather.
-If you’re throwing a large pool party, check the water after your guests have departed.
-If your kids are spending each summer day swimming in the pool, you’ll probably want to test it nearly every day.
-If a rainstorm rolls through, you’ll want to check to see if the precipitation disrupted the pH balance or chlorine levels.
+If you throw a large pool party, check the water as soon as you can once the party ends.
+If your kids spend each summer day swimming in the pool, you will probably want to test it nearly every day.
+If a rainstorm rolls through, you may want to check to see if the precipitation disrupted the pH balance or chlorine levels.
 Chlorine is vital in protecting your pool from harmful bacteria and algae growth, so it is important to monitor it diligently.

 Test Subject Testing Frequency